fgabriel1891/workshop-template/index.md

 {% comment %}
 AUDIENCE

-Explain who your audience is.
-(In particular, tell readers if the workshop is only open to people from a particular institution.
+This workshop is for wonderful people that share tons of enthusiasm for learning new data carpentries skills

 {% endcomment %}
 {% if site.carpentry == "swc" %}
 {% include swc/who.html %}